 According to BPSC Civil Services eligibility criteria, applicants should be graduate in any discipline from a recognised university.
 The maximum age limit as on August 1, 2020, is 37 for male while 40 for female.
 The minimum age limit is 20, 21 and 22 which differs as per posts and categories.
 Relaxation in the age limit will be provided to candidates belonging to reserved categories.

 BPSC Civil Services 2020 Application Process

-The application form of BPSC Civil Services will be released in online mode.
-Eligible candidates can fill the application form in both offline and online mode.
+The application form of BPSC Civil Services has been released in online mode.
+Eligible candidates can fill the application form in online mode.
 Candidates first need to register themselves from the official website.
 After successful registration, candidates can proceed to fill the application form.
 Applicants can check steps to fill the BPSC application form from below.

 - To apply for BPSC Civil Services, candidates had to first register for the exam by clicking ‘Online Registration’ tab.